 Possible symptoms of Parkinson’s disease include motor disorders such as tremors, slowed movements, stiffness, slumped posture, and impaired coordination and balance.
 Non-motor symptoms such as a loss of the smell sense, an inability to sleep deeply, bladder and bowel issues, fatigue, confusion, memory loss and mood disorders such as depression may also manifest.

 Research on the causes of Parkinson’s provides evidence that mitochondrial dysfunction, low antioxidant levels and dopamine oxidation create oxidative stress which inflames and damages dopaminergic cells.
 This leads to an overabundance of free radical activity in the form of reactive oxygen species (ROS).

-Normally, our cells have antioxidants such as glutathione and superoxide dismutase (SOD) in place to quell the free radical activity which is so damaging to surrounding cells, but when ROS are generated in large amounts, either through mitochondrial respiratory dysfunction or other causes, they can overwhelm cell antioxidant defenses and cause oxidation damage to the fatty myelin sheath or cell membrane covering the neurons.
+Normally, our cells have antioxidants such as glutathione and superoxide dismutase (SOD) in place to suppress free radical activity which is so damaging to surrounding cells, but when ROS are generated in large amounts, either through mitochondrial respiratory dysfunction or other causes, they can overwhelm cell antioxidant defenses and cause oxidation damage to the polyunsaturated fatty acids in the cell membranes of dopaminergic neurons.
 This membrane damage results in neuron dysfunction and the symptoms of Parkinsons.